 The annual exempt amount is equivalent to a personal allowance for income tax purposes and available to all taxpayers.
-The annual exempt amount is set at £6,000 for 2023/24 (down from £12,300 for 2022/23).
-The annual exempt amount is to be further reduced to £3,000 for 2024/25.
+The annual exempt amount is set at £3,000 for 2024-25 (down from £6,000 for 2023/24).

 The annual exempt amount reduces net gains in the year (chargeable gains less allowable losses).
 It is applied before using allowable losses carried forward from earlier tax years.